Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-javascript-callapi` application copied from the Azure portal.
 1. Find the key `redirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-callapi project (by default `http://localhost:6420`).

+1. Open the `App\policies.js` file.
+1. Find the key `policies.names` and replace it with the names (IDs) of your policies/user-flows e.g. `b2c_1_susi`.
+1. Find the key `policies.authorities` abd replace it with the authority strings of your policies/user-flows e.g. `https://fabrikamb2c.b2clogin.com/fabrikamb2c.onmicrosoft.com/b2c_1_susi`.
+1. Find the key `policies.authorityDomain` abd replace it with the domain of your authority e.g. `fabrikamb2c.b2clogin.com`.

 1. Open the `App\apiConfig.js` file.
 1. Find the key `b2cScopes` and replace the existing value with the scope of your web API.
 1. Find the key `webAPI` and replace the existing value with the coordinates of your web API.